Tinotenda01/AirBnB_clone/README.md

-# AirBnB_clone
-Welcome to the AirBnB clone project!
+AirBnB clone - The console